Protozoal enteritis: Coccidiosis

 Clinical signs

 The severity of coccidiosis depends on the number of ingested oocytes.
-Clinical signs are reduced appetite, depression, abdominal pain and pale watery mucous membranes, but they can be absent in older rabbits.
+Clinical signs include reduced appetite, depression, abdominal pain, and pale, watery mucous membranes.
+However, these signs can be absent in older rabbits.
 Inspection of the feces often reveals blood and threads of mucus.
-Young rabbits present a retarded growth, due to side effects on the kidney and the liver in particular.
+Young rabbits present with retarded growth due to side effects on the kidneys and the liver in particular.

-Hematological studies show a reduced hemoglobin and RBC count, accompanied by a significant increase of PCV and total WBC.
-Serum analysis show decreased levels of sodium and chloride, and increased levels of potassium.
-This electrolyte disbalance can be attributed to diarrhea.
-Serum calcium, iron, copper, zinc, and glucose are usually slightly lower than in healthy animals and may indicate malnutrition due to intestinal damage, or secondary bacterial infection.
+Hematological studies indicate a decrease in hemoglobin and RBC count, along with a notable increase in PCV and total WBC.
+Serum analysis reveals reduced levels of sodium and chloride, with elevated potassium levels.
+This electrolyte imbalance can be attributed to diarrhea.
+Serum calcium, iron, copper, zinc, and glucose levels are often slightly lower compared to healthy animals, suggesting malnutrition due to intestinal damage or secondary bacterial infection.
 Liver coccidiosis is accompanied by significant elevation of serum bilirubin, alkaline phosphatase (ALP), alanine aminotransferase (ALT) and aspartate aminotransferase (AST), and gamma glutamyl transpeptidase (GGT).
 Values return to normal after appropriate treatment.

 See: Clinical blood biochemistry of the rabbit